 Read as a whole, the court decisions in North Carolina and across the country offer principles that, if employed, increase the likelihood that your client’s arbitration provision will be upheld:

 Acknowledge that circumstances may change.
-If your client insists on naming a specific arbitrator, also include a statement that arbitration should go forward even if that arbitrator becomes unavailable.
-Last year, an appellate court in Indiana upheld an arbitration provision that named the NAF as arbitrator, but also said that, if the NAF cannot serve as arbitrator, the parties will agree on another method for arbitration.
+If your client insists on naming a specific arbitrator, it also includes a statement that arbitration should go forward even if that arbitrator becomes unavailable.
+Last year, an appellate court in Indiana upheld an arbitration provision that named the NAF as an arbitrator, but also said that, if the NAF cannot serve as an arbitrator, the parties will agree on another method for arbitration.
 Anonymous, M.D. v.
 Hendricks, 994 N.E.2d 324, 331 (Ind.
 Ct.
 App.
 2013).
 Similarly, a federal district court in New York compelled arbitration when a provision named the NAF as the arbitrator but also expressly said that, if the NAF ceases to exist, the parties would agree on another arbitrator.
 Crewe v.
 Rich Dad Educ., 884 F. Supp.
 2d 60, 77 (S.D.N.Y.
 2012).

 Invoke the Federal Arbitration Act.
 Even if the contract does not involve interstate commerce, parties may “affirmatively choose the FAA to govern an agreement to arbitrate.”
 King, 737 S.E.2d at 806.
 Why might this be a good idea?

 First, invoking the FAA may avoid a direct conflict with the Crossman decision, which interpreted the North Carolina arbitration statute and, as discussed above, invalidated an arbitration provision that named a specific, but unavailable, arbitrator.
 The decision in Torrence further suggests that North Carolina courts may be more reluctant to invalidate arbitration agreements that invoke the federal statute.